 Hex is a great removal spell so save it for high priority target.
 Keep in mind you can use Hex on your OWN minions.
 Why would you do this?
 Say you know your opponent has a card like Leeroy Jenkins in their hand.
 You have no taunts and are at 6 health.
 You can Hex your own minion creating a 0/1 Taunt and potentially live for another turn.
 It’s a rare circumstance, but it’s still good to know!

 There are times where you’ll want to play a turn ahead.
 What this means is potentially trading your Searing Totem into a 4 health minion on turn 5, so you can follow it up with a Fire Elemental and finish the minion off on turn 6.

-Basic and Free Shaman Decks
+Beginner Shaman Decks

 Standout Warlock Basic Cards

-Basic Warlock Tips
+Beginner Warlock Tips

 If you’ve been watching Trump’s videos you’ve no doubt heard the phrase “Life is a Resource” many times.
 Warlock is the poster child for this type of play.
 You use your life to gain cards, which will eventually run your opponent out of answers and win you the game.
 The important lesson is to know that regardless of what your life total ends up being it only matters that your opponent’s ends at 0.